szbk/animated_selection_slide/README.md

 # inbox_mail

-This flutter project is a ui work on dribbble.
+This flutter project allows you to make your choices with animation in inbox.
+For UI, it's inspired by the great example on dribbble!
 It's not perfect.
 But it will be better.

 Dribbble Links : https://dribbble.com/shots/4749691-Sliding-operation